goodreasonai/abbey/README.md

 name: "Abbey"  # Replace with your chosen name
 ```

 Other branding such as logos, favicons, and so on are located in `frontend/public`.
 You can change them by replacing the files (but keeping their names).
+Background images are in the `frontend/public/random` folder.

 ## Ping